NEVER MIND THE BOLLOCKS

 At 40, the striking, iconic Jamie Reid artwork no longer uglies up the world the way it originally did.
 Pantone or Crayola should consider doing a Sex Pistols Yellow to tie in with this.
 It's been borrowed by everyone, an example of which you'll see when we check in with Punk Publishers, Andy Conway and Dave Wake later in the week.

 The songs, in the history of the world there are only about a dozen or so actual Rotten, Jones, Cook, Matlock and/or Vicious Sex Pistols songs and they sound racious if you haven't listened to them in a while.
 Unparalleled.
 The Sex Pistols for me were at the head of a movement of possibility, that the world might change and then of course 40 years really can slip by in a blink of an eye and you'll find more hypocrisy, more talk of freedom and more freedoms curtailed one way or another and establishment entrenchment than ever.
-Now would be a good year for the Sex Pistols to emerge.
+2017 what the world actually needs more than many things would be for another Sex Pistols to emerge.

 40 years on, this Rolling Stone review is barely a time capsule piece with the writer desperately struggling to make sense for himself, for his audience, of what this band is all about.